What is a social media funnel and how do writers of fiction use it?

 So how do you, as a fiction author, find a balance that gives you the much-needed time to create your literary masterpieces and still manage to tell everyone you’ve written them?

 We’ve developed what we hope is a handy tool for you to not go crazy with the whole marketing funnel thing.
-First, remember that you are an author and not a sales person.
+First, remember that you are an author and not a salesperson.
 If you write nonfiction, such as teaching tools or courses, you may need to increase this method because you’re more of a business, but as a fiction author this method is sufficient to have a good presence and help your audience find you in the dense pile of books online, while still giving you the time you need to be creative.

 First Create Your Permanent Platforms

 Blog or website are permanent platforms where the basic information changes only once in a while and you control your site.
-Make sure you’ve branded yourself as an author and you have a page for your books with a link to Amazon or other place where your readers can buy your books.
+Make sure you’ve branded yourself as an author and you have a page for your books with a link to Amazon or other places where your readers can buy your books.

 LinkedIn is another permanent platform.
 Again, post your bio and other information so your audience knows what you have to offer.
 You can also add your books and let people know if you’re available for speaking or workshops.

 Facebook Business Page.
 Facebook is a platform where most people hang out so be sure to post about all your books and include a link to where visitors can purchase them by clicking on the ‘Buy Now’ button.
 If you have more than one book to offer, you might want to consider creating a landing page on your website that houses all your written work so that’s easy and organized for visitors.
+Use hashtags here as well.

 Pinterest has recently become a huge platform for drawing an audience for fiction authors.
 You can treat it as a permanent platform now.
 Create a precise bio, create separate boards for all your books with a link to where to buy them, a board for your blog posts and link those to your website or blog, and other boards to offer information and tips.
-Remember that Pinterest is not a social media platform, it’s a search engine, so use keywords on there and not hashtags.
+Remember that Pinterest is not a social media platform, it’s a search engine, so use keywords on there as well as hashtags.

 Adding a humorous board about your genre or something else related to you will give pinners a reason to come back to you just because you made them laugh.
 Kittens and puppies, although extremely cute, have very little success at gaining you followers who will read your books.
 Sorry, they’re just adorable time-suckers.

 Google+ is also a permanent platform and necessary for SEO.
-Unless you’re willing to put in a good chunk of time to create beneficial networks, it might not be the best place for you spend your time.
-With that said, make sure it’s clear on your bio that you’re an author and in which genre, and post as you have time or share your blog posts through an automatic posting function.
+Unless you’re willing to put in a good chunk of time to create beneficial networks, it might not be the best place for you to spend your time.
+With that said, make sure it’s clear on your bio that you’re an author and in which genre, and post as you have the time or share your blog posts through an automatic posting function.

 Twitter changes in seconds so it’s not classed as a permanent platform but it can be a great tool to spread a quick word about your writing progress or the premise for a new release.
-Use specific one-or-two-word hashtags, and use two hashtags at most per tweet.
+Use specific one-or-two-word hashtags, and use three hashtags at most per tweet.

 Check all of your analytics occasionally to see which platforms are sending you traffic and build them up.
 Once you brand yourself and get the Author Funnel working, you may find your analytics increase.